 Writing.
 Unless exempted on the basis of Advanced Placement test scores or Wheaton’s English placement procedure, all students complete a section of English 101 in the first year.
 The course is taught in small groups on a variety of topics; the instructional emphasis is on developing writing skills.
 Across all levels of the major, students will encounter increasing emphasis on writing within the discipline.

 Foreign Language.
 Each student completes at least two semesters of study in a single language at a level appropriate to the student’s proficiency.
 Advanced language courses may also fulfill the arts and humanities requirement.
 Wheaton offers language instruction in Chinese, French, German, Ancient Greek, Italian, Latin, Russian, Japanese, Arabic and Spanish.
 Students are encouraged to include language courses early in their course of study, as this may open other opportunities, such as study abroad or work in major fields (international relations, art history or philosophy).
-Students for whom English is a second language may be able to fulfill this requirement with a combination of English 060 and English 101.
+If an incoming student has been placed into English 060 and Wheaton does not offer advanced courses in that student’s first language, the student has the option of using the combination of English 101 and 2 semesters of 060 to fulfill the foreign language requirements, provided that the student has completed both semesters of English 060 by the end of his or her sophomore year..
 Consult with the English Department or Academic Advising.
 See Learning Outcomes for Foreign Language.

 Quantitative Analysis.
 Students must complete one course that emphasizes quantitative analysis.
 Courses with the QA designation include courses in math, computer science and logic, and some statistical methods courses.
 Math courses are designed both for students planning to continue in math or use math in other areas and for students who do not expect to study math in depth.
 Some math courses also are linked with other courses (in art or English literature, for example) and can count toward the Connections requirement.
 See Learning Outcomes for Quantitative Analysis.